Assets

 >>> from cognite.client.data_classes.assets import AssetProperty

->>> from cognite.client.data_classes import aggregations as aggs
+>>> from cognite.client.data_classes import aggregations

 >>> client = CogniteClient()

->>> not_test = aggs.Not(aggs.Prefix("test"))
+>>> not_test = aggregations.Not(aggregations.Prefix("test"))

->>> created_after_2020 = flt.Range(AssetProperty.last_updated_time, gte=timestamp_to_ms(datetime(2020, 1, 1)))
+>>> created_after_2020 = filters.Range(AssetProperty.last_updated_time, gte=timestamp_to_ms(datetime(2020, 1, 1)))

 >>> result = client.assets.aggregate_unique_values(AssetProperty.labels, advanced_filter=created_after_2020, aggregate_filter=not_test)